Crossover Behavior in the Packing and Assembly of Multivalent Lock-and-Key Colloids: Results and Discussion

+For P2, P3, and P6 particles the packing fraction changes smoothly as a function of $f$ about its maximum at $f_{D\!P}^*$; whereas for P4t and P4s particles there is a cusp.
+Both types of behavior have been observed previously in dense packings of continuously varying shapes \cite{Kallus2011,Damasceno2012,Chen2013}.
+For P2, P3, and P6 particles, the smooth behavior occurs because structures on either side of $f_{D\!P}^*$ are related by a continuous shear.
+For P4t particles the cusp is the result of a crossover from BCC to $\beta$-tin, and for P4s it is the result of a change from BCC to simple cubic with a rotational parquet symmetry in the simple cubic lattice, which cannot be obtained by a simple shear from the BCC structure.

-For tetrahedrally tetravalent (P4t) particles at high dimpling amounts, $f\!=\!0.7374$, we find another transition from diamond to FCC, shown in the first right inset of Fig.\ \ref{fig:DPTrend}.
+For P4t particles at high dimpling amounts, $f\!=\!0.7374$, we find another transition from $\beta$-tin to FCC, shown in the first right inset of Fig.\ \ref{fig:DPTrend}.
 At these large dimpling amounts, the densest packing structure arises from a competition between the parallel and anti-parallel alignment of the dimples.
-With increase in the size of the dimples, neighboring particles find more room to rotate while they are interlocked.
-This results in a denser packing that is achieved with the parallel alignment of the dimples, resulting in a transition from diamond, in which they exhibit anti-parallel alignment, to the FCC structure.
+With increased dimple size, neighboring particles find more room to rotate while they are interlocked.
+This results in a denser packing when the dimples align parallel to each other instead, resulting in a transition from $\beta$-tin, where dimples exhibit anti-parallel alignment, to the FCC structure.

-Similar to tetrahedrally tetravalent (P4t) particles, we find another transition for hexavalent (P6N) particles at $f\!=\!0.6510$, shown in the second right inset of Fig.\ \ref{fig:DPTrend}.
+Similar to P4t particles, we find another transition for P6 particles at $f\!=\!0.6510$, shown in the second right inset of Fig.\ \ref{fig:DPTrend}.
 The particles transition from a sheared cubic arrangement to a simple cubic arrangement.
 This transition is observed in hexavalent particles because of their ability to shear along the {110} lattice vector direction, while neighboring particles remain interlocked in the same configuration.